mujdricza/taskcoach_manager/README.md

 Run:
 ```
-python taskcoach_manager.py -s <input.tsk> <output_fn.csv>
+python taskcoach_manager.py -s <input_fn.tsk> [<output_fn.csv>]
 ```

-Note only each tasks or subtasks which has a category will be considered!
+Note that only tasks or subtasks with a category will be considered!

 ### Recycling the task-file

 The python script with modus `-c` or `--cleaner`
 - takes a given `.tsk` file,
-- removes the done taks (marked with `percentageComplete="100"` in the attribute list),
+- removes the done taks (marked with `percentageComplete="100"` in the attribute list of the task),
 - removes all further efforts of not done tasks,
 - and writes the remaining tasks in another `.tsk` file.

 The output file can be opened in the TaskCoach for further use.

 ```
-python taskcoach_manager.py -c <input.tsk> <output_fn.tsk>
+python taskcoach_manager.py -c <input_fn.tsk> [<output_fn.tsk>]
 ```

 # Progress

 ## Todos

-- use default output file + optional output file parameter
-- make sure the file extensions are as expected
+* check efforts with overlapping tracked time
-- make sure the user doesn't overwrite the original file
+* make sure the user doesn't overwrite the original file
-- get description into summary
+* get description into summary
-- check daily non-tracked time slots
+* check daily non-tracked time slots
-- consider also tasks without any category in the summary
+* consider also tasks without any category in the summary

 ## Versions

+- 20200620:
+  * use default output file + optional output file parameter
+  * make sure the file extensions are as expected
 - 20200607:
   * enhanced command line parameters for modus
   * start and stop time per day in daily summary overview